 In either case you could be:

-- giving information and advice to clients about financial products and services, including home insurance, income protection insurance, investments, life assurance, loans, medical insurance, mortgages, pensions and savings plans
+giving information and advice to clients about financial products and services, including home insurance, income protection insurance, investments, life insurance, loans, medical insurance, mortgages, pensions and savings plans

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-The starting salary for a trainee financial adviser in Scotland might be between £18,000 and £22,000 a year excluding commission or fees.
-Qualified and experience financial advisers could earn between £30,000 to £40,000 a year, with senior financial advisers earning up to around £60,000 a year.
+The starting salary for a trainee financial adviser in Scotland might be between £23,500 and £30,000 a year excluding commission or fees.
+Qualified and experienced financial advisers could earn between £30,000 to £50,000 a year, with senior chartered financial advisers earning up to around £60,000 a year or more.